shaleman/symphony/src/pkg/ofnet/ofctrl/README.md

     +----------+  +----------+  +----------+
 ```

  Forwarding graph is made up of Fgraph elements.
-Currently there are three
+Currently there are four
  kinds of elements.

     1. Table - Represents a flow table
     2. Flow - Represents a specific flow
     3. Output - Represents an output action either drop or send it on a port

-In future we will support Two additional types.

     4. Flood - Represents flood to list of ports

+In future we will support an additional type.

     5. Multipath - Represents load balancing across a set of ports

 Forwarding Graph elements are linked together as follows

  - Each Switch has a set of Tables.
 Switch has a special DefaultTable where all packet lookups start.